exploring self-realization, sacred personhood, and full humanity

 Wikipedia: (excerpts) “Borobudur is a Buddhist temple in Central Java, Indonesia.
 It is the world's largest Buddhist temple.
 The temple consists of nine stacked platforms, six square and three circular, topped by a central dome.
 It is decorated with 2,672 relief panels and 504 Buddha statues.
 The central dome is surrounded by 72 Buddha statues, each seated inside a perforated stupa.
 The monument is a shrine to the Lord Buddha and a place for Buddhist pilgrimage.
 The pilgrim journey begins at the base of the monument and follows a path around the monument, ascending to the top through three levels symbolic of Buddhist cosmology: Kamadhatu (the world of desire), Rupadhatu (the world of forms) and Arupadhatu (the world of formlessness).
 The monument guides pilgrims through an extensive system of stairways and corridors with 1,460 narrative relief panels on the walls and the balustrades.
 Borobudur has one of the largest and most complete ensembles of Buddhist reliefs in the world.”

 Borobudur was featured in Professor Diana McDonald’s excellent lectures, “30 Masterpieces Of The Ancient World.”
-With mindfulness of brevity, I offered no commentary of the ancient temple in my article, but allow me to do so now.
+With mindfulness of brevity, I offered no commentary of the ancient temple in that article, but allow me to do so now.

 All of the “30 masterpieces,” to one degree or another, represent “visual propaganda” in service to some Dear Leader’s cosmogony.
 We discussed this at length in the aforementioned writing.
 But how could this happen with a temple devoted to the lofty principles of Zen?

 Borobudur began well.
 The very design and structure of the temple, its ten levels of staging representing ten levels of spiritual advancement, becomes a kind of classroom and teaching device.
 Think of the Christian “Stations of the Cross” as a rough analogy.
 So far so good because there’s nothing wrong with teaching devices, with “sign-posts” pointing us in a good direction.
-But it all goes quite wrong when the teaching aid and the “sign-post” are elevated to primary importance; it's like eating a restaurant's glossy dessert menu, believing that this is the closest you'll ever get to strawberry cheesecake -- but, don't forget to add a photo of ice cream.
+But it all goes quite wrong when the teaching aid and the “sign-post” are elevated to primary importance; it's like eating a restaurant's glossy dessert menu, believing that this is the closest you'll ever get to strawberry cheesecake -- but, don't forget to add that photo of ice cream.

-In other words, when true-believer pilgrims are led to suppose that there’s some sort of magic in climbing the ten stages of the temple, that the huffing-and-puffing hiking itself will make you a better person, then it all becomes dysfunctional real fast.
+In other words, when true-believer pilgrims are led to suppose that there’s some sort of magic in climbing the ten stages of a temple, that the huffing-and-puffing hiking itself will make you a better person, then it all becomes dysfunctional real fast.

 Further, the display of hundreds of statues dedicated to “Lord Buddha” oppresses the spirit, a "calculation to overwhelm and intimidate," and now takes us very far afield of the Founder’s original intent.
 The real Buddha would have spit nails at the thought of such cultish deification.

 Editor’s note: But then, this is part of a common devolution process seen in history.
-As discussed above, the authentic oracle/saint/mystic will dismissively wave away all deification and send followers on a quest for their own, personal, true encounter with God.
+As discussed above, the authentic oracle/saint/mystic/seer will dismissively wave away all deification and send followers on a quest for their own, personal, true encounter with God.
 But the handlers will have none of that.
 They want to be gatekeepers and collect toll-fees; they want to bottle and sell it all "for only $29.95, with operators standing by to take your call”; they want to open a carnival-Disneyworld temple, with rides and cotton-candy, all the gaudy and materialistic trimmings, to impress you with the ascetic-hermit Founder's unworldly and nonmaterial insights.
+Uh-huh.

 Editor’s note: And regarding “spitting nails,” I sometimes think of the apostle Paul in this regard.
 He was the one who decried formalized religion as “nursery,” a kindergarten “A-B-C’s,” and even a “prison” for the human spirit.
 And yet, in one of the supreme ironies and prevarications of history, look what’s happened.
 His impressive name, appropriated for commercial purposes, is smeared on large buildings suggesting that he would condone such ostentation.
 See my commentary on Paul’s letter to the Galatians, a 15-year research project, which will substantiate the above assertions.